NorvetMSP/peanut-pos/docs/Architecture/Architecture_10_7_2025.md

 - Payment Service includes a middleware that protects routes under `/webhooks/*` with HMAC signatures (header `X-Signature`), timestamp skew validation (config `WEBHOOK_MAX_SKEW_SECS`, default 300s), and nonce replay protection persisted in `webhook_nonces`.
 When no DB is configured, signature and skew checks still apply; nonce replay enforcement is skipped.

+Refund/void passthrough (P6-03):

+- A `PaymentGateway` trait abstracts provider calls for reversals.
+For intents that carry `provider` and `provider_ref`, `POST /payment_intents/refund` and `/payment_intents/void` invoke the gateway and update `provider_ref` based on the provider response.
+The stub gateway used in dev appends `-refund` or `-void` to the existing reference.
+With no DB configured, endpoints return nominal states without calling the gateway.

 - Integrates with Coinbase Commerce.
 - Creates charge, receives webhook, publishes `payment.completed` to Kafka.